 How Strenuous is the ATM Cave Tour?

 Can you swim?
 If so, you won’t have a problem.
-We’re both NOT in our 20’s (or 30’s or 40’s) and NOT in the gym and, other than a bit of a large stop up at one point, did fine.
+We’re both NOT in our 20’s (or 30’s or 40’s) and NOT in the gym and, other than a bit of a large step up at one point, did fine.
 The hike in is almost 100% flat.
 The first river crossing is a swim or pull yourself along a rope.
 The second two were wade-across, below the knee.
 Allan didn’t even bother with the rope on the middle one.

-At the entrance you have some slippery steps and have to swim maybe 10m to the first landing.
+At the entrance, you have some slippery steps and have to swim maybe 10m to the first landing.
 Maybe another quick swim or two, depending on your height, but mostly wading or dry ground.

-A couple tight spaces but nothing claustrophobic.
+A couple of tight spaces but nothing claustrophobic.
 The tour guides explain exactly how to make it through the tight spots.

 Take clothes you know will get soaked and a little dirty if you have to scoot down in spots.
 Water shoes like Keens or the like.
 But not flip flops.
 You’ll need them secured on you’re foot.
 And a good sole.
 You’ll bring a change of clothes that will stay, along with your phones/valuables, in the van with your driver.
 They have shower/changing facilities.